thomashaw/SecGen/README.md

 This project is supported by a Cyber Security Body of Knowledge (CyBOK) resources around CyBOK 1.1 grant (2022-2023).
 This project is supported by a CyberASAP (Cyber Security Academic Startup Accelerator Programme) Innovate UK grant (2022-2023).
 This project is supported by a Leeds Beckett University Teaching Excellence Fund grant (2023).
+This project is supported by a Cyber Security Body of Knowledge (CyBOK) resources around CyBOK 1.1 grant (2023-2024).

 ## Contributing
 We encourage contributions to the project.